 No. This is because the paperwork can be quite confusing.
 For instance, with some DUIs, the officer will take your driver’s license to file an administrative license suspension.
 As a replacement, they give you a temporary driver’s license.
 On the back of that document is the information for issuing an appeal, and most people simply don’t see it or know to look for it.
 This is why it’s important to call a knowledgeable attorney as soon as you get a DUI.
 Attorneys will know every step you need to take to move forward with a DUI, rather than trying to figure it out for yourself.

-At What Point in a DUI Case do you Typically Get Involved?
+At What Point in a DUI Case Do You Typically Get Involved?

 If a client is being proactive, we get involved at the very beginning of the case, almost as soon as the person gets the DUI.
 We far prefer getting involved in the beginning, since it can help us actually prepare a case and avoid first step mistakes.
 Getting a lawyer a few days before your court date is not the best option.